FevenG-ADA/ADA-final-project/README.md

 ## Project Description

 This repository contains the analytic code and documentation for a study examining gender differences in provider communication about colorectal cancer (CRC) screening among U.S. adults aged 45 years and older.
 The analysis uses the 2024 Health Information National Trends Survey (HINTS 7) and was completed as part of the Advanced Data Analysis course (Fall 2025) final project.
 The project evaluates whether men and women differ in being told by a healthcare provider that multiple CRC screening test options exist.
 The analysis also assesses whether this association varies by age group (45-49, 50-64, 65+).
----

 ## Dataset Description

-- **Data source:** Health Information National Trends Survey 7 (HINTS 7, 2024), a nationally representative survey of U.S. adults conducted by the National Cancer Institute.The dataset includes information on health behaviors, communication patterns, healthcare access, and demographic characteristics.
+- Data source: Health Information National Trends Survey 7 (HINTS 7, 2024), a nationally representative survey of U.S. adults conducted by the National Cancer Institute.The dataset includes information on health behaviors, communication patterns, healthcare access, and demographic characteristics.

 For this project:

-Only adults aged 45 and older were included.
+- Only adults aged 45 and older were included.

-Complete-case analysis was performed for all variables used in regression models.
+- Complete-case analysis was performed for all variables used in regression models.

-Survey weights, strata, and cluster variables were applied to obtain nationally representative estimates.
+- Survey weights, strata, and cluster variables were applied to obtain nationally representative estimates.

 ---
 ## Files Included

 - **`ADA final project.Rmd`**